stephenh/stephenh.github.com/_posts/2012-10-14-strangeloop-voltdb.markdown

 The trick would be that I'd need VoltDB to fail the whole transaction if the `UPDATE` modified count for any of the statements was zero.

 This is basically moving isolation enforcement to the client, meaning it would have to fail or retry if the optimistic lock failed.
-I would be fine with that though, as optimistic locking is really easy to build into an ORM.
+I would be fine with that though, as optimistic locking is easy to build into an ORM.

+With a bit of work, I could see an ORM like [Joist](http://joist.ws) supporting VoltDB as a backend just like the traditional MySQL/Postgres backends.

 Unfortunately, I don't think VoltDB can do this today--the client API can only invoke stored procedures, so it would require a sort of meta-stored procedure that took a list of tables/values to update and iteratively `eval`'d them.